coffee2code/blog-time/readme.txt

     * Add unit tests for `show_in_toolbar_for_user()`
     * Add unit test for `c2c_blog_time_active_clock` filter
     * Add unit test for `c2c_blog_time_toolbar_widget_for_user` filter
+    * Add unit tests for hooking of various actions
 * New: Add CHANGELOG.md file and move all but most recent changelog entries into it
 * New: Add inline documentation for hooks
 * Change: Use `apply_filters_deprecated()` when using the deprecated filter